 9. Syndicate Nature Trail

-You’ll see some damage from hurricane Maria, but it’s incredible to see how resilient nature is and how much of the forest has already rebuilt itself.
+You’ll see some damage from Hurricane Maria, but it’s incredible to see how resilient nature is and how much of the forest has already rebuilt itself.
 The trees are massive on this trail!

 Time required: one-hour round trip